USS Jefferson County: Inter-war years

 LST-845 operated out of Pearl Harbor until 29 April when she sailed for the Far East.
 Sailing via Okinawa, she arrived off Shanghai, China, on 30 May.
-During the next two months, she operated from Nanking to Hankow in the Yangtze River, carrying men and military cargo and supporting Chiang Kai-shek's Chinese Nationalist troops during their struggle with the Chinese Communist forces for control of the Chinese mainland.
-She departed Shanghai on 24 July; and, after steaming on cargo runs to the Philippines and Okinawa, she returned to Tsingtao, China, on 3 September, loaded with military cargo.
+During the next two months, she operated from Nanjing to Hankou in the Yangtze River, carrying men and military cargo and supporting Chiang Kai-shek's Chinese Nationalist troops during the civil war between them and the Chinese Communist Party.
+She departed Shanghai on 24 July; and, after steaming on cargo runs to the Philippines and Okinawa, she returned to Qingdao, China, on 3 September, loaded with military cargo.
 Then, from 9 to 28 September, she sailed to Pearl Harbor.
 Departing 4 December for the West Coast, she touched at San Francisco the 15th and reached San Diego on 20 December.

 During the next two years she took part in amphibious training operations out of San Diego.
 Between 10 January and 4 March 1949 she transported cargo to Juneau and Kodiak, Alaska.
 Departing San Diego on 16 May, LST-845 made a cargo run to the mid-Pacific, carrying military supplies to bases in the Marshall Islands and the Mariana Islands.
 After returning to San Diego on 17 July, she operated off Southern California during the next 12 months.